 The QSA JPA is a voluntary participant in the LAIF that is regulated by Gov't Code Section 16429.1 under the oversight of the Treasurer of the State of California.
-Fair value of the QSA JPA's investment in the pool is reported in the accompanying financial statements at amounts based upon the QSA JPA's pro-rata share of the fair value provided by LAIF for their entire portfolio.
+Fair value of the QSA JPA's investment in the pool is reported in the accompanying financial statements at amounts based upon the QSA JPA's pro-rata share of the fair value divided by the amortized cost.
+The amortized cost is provided by LAIF.
 The balance available for withdrawal is based on the accounting records maintained by LAIF, which are recorded on an amortized cost basis.